nginx/unit-docs/source/howto/integration.rst

    Avoid exposing an unprotected control socket to public networks.
 Use NGINX or a different solution such as SSH for security and authentication.

-Use this configuration template for NGINX (replace the placeholders in :samp:`ssl_certificate`, :samp:`ssl_certificate_key`, :samp:`ssl_client_certificate`, :samp:`allow`, :samp:`auth_basic_user_file`,
+Use this configuration template for NGINX (replace placeholders in :samp:`ssl_certificate`, :samp:`ssl_certificate_key`, :samp:`ssl_client_certificate`, :samp:`allow`, :samp:`auth_basic_user_file`,
 and :samp:`proxy_pass` with real values):